A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Galveston for Attractions, Food, Nightlife, and Families

 Many people enjoy the museums and nightlife when visiting Galveston.
 Anyone can find something fun to do here.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best 2-Week Tours in Mexico, Tours for Outdoor and Nature Lovers in Mexico, The Best 2-Week Tours from Los Angeles, and The Best Family-Friendly Tours to United States of America.
+For some great organized tour ideas, see The Best 2-Week Tours in Mexico, Tours for Outdoor and Nature Lovers in Mexico, The Best Sightseeing Tours in United States of America, and The Best Cruise Tours and Packages in United States of America.

 Which place is cheaper, Galveston or Mexico City?